mdpetters/Atmospheric-Physics-Notebooks/docs/src/instructors.md

 The modules are designed for students to construct knowledge by interacting with the web-apps.
 They can do so by working alone or collaborating in small teams.
 The modules are interconnected and somewhat build on each other.
 However, the modules can also be used independently as assignments for special topics in graduate classes, which include a more mathematical treatment of the subject.

-There is ~5 min spin-up time to initialize a module, which includes login to the server and first execution of all apps.
-Students start the appropriate module at the beginning of class.
-The time can be used to conduct standard class business, hold a short review, or start a mini lecture.
-Due to this time overhead lecture periods of 75 min are preferred.

 When used in a class setting, some of the individual apps are introduced with mini lectures.
 Students can work alone or in groups interacting with the individual apps in the module on prompt.
 This is followed by a whole-class discussion, soliciting responsed from each group, clearing up muddy points, and summarizing the main takeaway messages.
 Some of the exercises are specifically designed as homework, e.g. the programming exercises.
 Others can be assigned as either in-class or homework assignment, depdending on the class flow.

 Modules are grouped by topic and **not** tailored to be completed within a single class period.